Understanding the stages of Typhoid Fever

 - The other two significant tests are urine and bone marrow culture.
 The bone marrow test is considered the most effective one as it can detect the bacteria when other tests fail to do so.
 These tests, sometimes individually or in combination, help doctors to know the presence of typhoid fever and make proper treatment plans.

-The treatment for typhoid fever mainly involves antibiotics along with some preventive measures to help manage symptoms and prevent complications.
+The treatment for typhoid fever mainly involves antibiotics and supportive care, such as rehydration and managing symptoms.
+Preventive measures (like vaccines and safe food/water practices) are used to avoid the illness, not to treat an active infection.
 In most situations, these treatments work well to control the illness.